trueos/pcbsd/src-qt5/docs/controlpanel.rst

 * `FreeBSD Sound Wiki <https://wiki.FreeBSD.org/Sound>`_

 If you still have problems with sound, see the section on :ref:`Finding Help` to determine which help resources are available.
-When reporting your problem, include your version of PC-BSD® and the name of your sound card.
+When reporting your problem, include your version of TrueOS® and the name of your sound card.

 .. index:: printing
 .. _Printing: